astronomer/docs/software/cli-release-notes.md

 ### Bug fixes

-- Fixed an issue where `astro deployment user list` would list incorrect roles for some users
+- Fixed an issue where `astro deployment user list` listed incorrect roles for some users

 ## Astro CLI 1.5.0